elileinkram/_feedstack_web/README.md

 Each post has a ranking number.

+Posts with higher rankings will show up in the feed before posts with lower rankings.

 The number is calculated by [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking).

 The [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) function takes in 3 objects as input.